Apply for Scholarships

 Essay

 One of the most common parts of a scholarship application is the essay.
-A scholarship essay can range from 50 to 500 words.
+A scholarship essay can range anywhere from 50 to 500 words.

 Some awards may give you several questions to choose from, whereas others won’t offer an option.
 Essays are often used to judge a student's genuine interest and passion in the topic.
+If you’re not a straight-A student with a 36 on your ACT, the essay is your best shot at showing the scholarship committee who you are.
+It lets you expound upon your resume so they can get a feel of your interests, hobbies, passions and extracurricular activities.

 Test scores

-While standardized test scores are becoming less common requirements, some scholarships still use them to determine their awards.
+While standardized test scores are becoming less common requirements, some college scholarships still use them to determine their awards.
 You can have the SAT or ACT organization send your results directly to the school or print out a copy and include them in your scholarship application.

 Transcript